 The Class A voting shares and the Class B non-voting shares of CCL are listed and posted for trading on the Toronto Stock Exchange.
-The Toronto Stock Exchange is the primary exchange trading the Class B non-voting shares; however, alternatives exchanges such as Alpha Trading Systems, TriAct Canada Marketplace, and Chi-X Canada also trade the shares.
-The total number of Class B non-voting shares traded on all exchanges for 2012 was 8,763,559 (7,913,279 - 2011).
+The Toronto Stock Exchange is the primary exchange trading the Class B non-voting shares; however, alternative exchanges such as Alpha Trading Systems, TriAct Canada Marketplace, and Chi-X Canada also trade the shares.
+The total number of Class B non-voting shares traded on all exchanges for 2013 was 18,814,722 (2012 - 8,763,559).

-CCL's Shares Trading in 2012 on The Toronto Stock Exchange Class A
+CCL's Shares Trading in 2013 on The Toronto Stock Exchange Class A